 - Are breastfeeding

-- Have breast implants—Ask if the facility uses special techniques to accommodate implants.
-Implants make it hard to see breast tissue.
+- Have breast implants —Ask if the facility uses special techniques to accommodate implants.

 - Do not apply deodorant, talcum powder, lotion, or perfume near your breasts or under your arms.